 - Determine initial impact help desk and support resources

-- refining communication plan
+- Developing/Refining the communication plan

 - Verifying connectivity required between the environments